 With all the breathtaking scenery around us, it’s little wonder that the area inspires photographers, artists, walkers, climbers, sailors, divers, snorkelers, wild-life watchers and geologists to visit – and many to stay.

-Ullapool is also famous for it's festivals – The very successful Book Festival in May of each year, The Junior Feis in April and the Adult Feis in May, our ever popular Beer Festival, local Music Festival “Loopallu” in September and the local Guitar Festival.
+Ullapool is also famous for it's festivals – The very successful Book Festival in May of each year, The Junior Feis in April and the Adult Feis in May, our ever popular Beer Festival and the local Guitar Festival.
 Or if you are of a more adventurous nature we are an ideal base for hill walking with several Munro’s around us, as well as plentiful smaller hills and lots of places for biking.

 There are also the local boat tours that go to the the close by Summer Isles where you will see lots of wildlife ranging from numerous Seals, to Dolphins, Whales and Sea Eagles.